 Clicking on the checkboxes will invert the current state of the bit.
-A logic '0' is shown as an unchecked box while a logic '1' is shown as a checked box.
+Logic '0' is shown as an unchecked box while logic '1' is shown as a checked box.
 If Auto Write is on, then any changes made to these checkboxes will immediately be sent to the PCF8575.